mlshapiro/read-protobuf/README.md

 This is meant to be a simple shortcut to getting from serialized protobuf bytes / files directly to a dataframe.

+Runs in Python 2.7+ and Python 3

->Note: This currently only supports basic proto3 features for Python 3.
+>Note: This currently only supports basic proto3.
 I have not yet tested it with proto2, though I believe that should work.
 I plan to expand the utility of this library with time and need.

 ## Install